src-d/blog/content/post/idsplit.md

 However, it is possible to turn our dataset of extracted identifiers into (X, Y) by trusting the heuristics.
 Indeed, we can take the identifiers that are splittable by case change, underscore, etc. and pretend that the outcome is the ground truth split points.
-That gives us about 50 million traning examples for free.
+That gives us about 50 million training examples for free.

 Of course, as was already said above, some of the heuritical splits are not enough,